 Articular Sided Shoulder Impingement

 The green arrow shows the undersurface, or articular surface, of the rotator cuff.
 This Impingement on this side is often termed “internal impingement” because the impingement occurs on the inside, or joint side, of the rotator cuff.
-If you look closely in the image above, the yellow arrow shows an articular sided partial thickness rotator cuff tear.
+If you look closely at the image above, the yellow arrow shows an articular-sided partial-thickness rotator cuff tear.
 Note the irregularity of white at the bottom of the dark line of the rotator cuff.

 This often involves the supraspinatus and infraspinatus rotator cuff muscles as the undersurface impinges against the glenoid joint rim.
 I’ll go over this in more detail below.

 The two types of impingement are completely different and occur for different reasons, so this first distinction is important.

 Because the cause of shoulder impingement is so different, the evaluation and treatment of subacromial and internal impingement will also be completely different.
 More about these later when we get into the evaluation and treatment.

 Impinging Structures Involved